ibm-cloud-docs/discovery/getting-started-tool.md

 1. On pages 5 and 6, annotate the footers with the `footer` label.
 Submit each page.
 Click through a few more pages; you will note that the footer was predicted properly by {{site.data.keyword.discoveryshort}}.
 Annotate the `title`s (flush left) and `subtitle`s (indented) on pages 7, 9, and 10 and submit each page individually.
 1. Click through a few more pages and check the predicted titles and subtitles.
 If any need to be changed, annotate those pages and click the **Submit page** button.
 1. Now click on the **Manage fields** tab and under **Improve query results by splitting your documents** split the document based on `subtitle`.
 1. That should be enough annotating for now.
 Click the **Apply changes to collection** button on the top right.
 An **Upload your documents** dialog box appears.
 Browse to the original `watsonexplorerinstall.pdf` file and upload it.
 This applies all the annotations to your index.
 After it finishes indexing, the **Overview** screen opens.
 You should now see 30+ documents, and 4 fields identified from your data: `footer`, `subtitle`, `text`, and `title`.
+(If the changes don't display within a few minutes, refresh the browser window.)

     You can exclude fields (such as `footer`) from being indexed by opening the **Manage fields** tab and toggling that field `off`.
     {: tip}